Skip to main content

 Engagement strategy for mass-market people

-• Be nice with them
+• Be nice to them

-• Add them to your LinkedIn network : it can help you increase the reach of your LinkedIn posts.
+• Add them to your LinkedIn network: it can help you increase the reach of your LinkedIn posts.
 We have an 84% connection rate after the webinar!

 Here’s our sequence: